dominikszilvasi04/python-tic-tac-toe-game/README.md

 # Tic-Tac-Toe Game with Statistical Analysis
-This is a Python-based Tic-Tac-Toe game created for a school project.
+This is a Python-based Tic-Tac-Toe game created for a leaving cert project 2023 which received a H1.
 It includes a full game with single-player, multiplayer, and bot-vs-bot modes.
 The project also features scripts for running simulations and analyzing game data to generate charts and statistics.
-An HTML project report is included in index.html.
+A HTML project report is included in index.html.

 🚀 How to Run
 ## Prerequisites